Heroin Addiction Treatment

 Outpatient Heroin Addiction Treatment

-Individuals with moderate level heroin addictions should attend intensive outpatient program (IOP) treatment.
+- Intensive outpatient programs (IOPs), which are more intense variants of OPs.
 IOP treatment sessions require people to attend rehab for a few hours a day, a few days a week.

 At Little Creek Lodge, we know that heroin is a substance that’s commonly misused.
 That’s why we’ve worked so hard to provide the perfect heroin addiction treatment program.